danishm4557/danishm4557/README.md

 - 👋 Hi, I’m @danishm4557.
-- 👀 I’m interested in becoming a software engineer.
+- 👀 I’m a full-stack software engineer.
-- 🌱 I’m currently learning JavaScript and will continue to fill my toolbox with more languages.
+- 🌱 I’m currently working on various personal project.
+My most recent one is a 30 mintutes alohol deleivery app.
 - 💞️ I’m looking to collaborate on creative projects.
 - 📫 How to reach me: danishm4557@gmail.com